logux/docs/guide/concepts/subscription.md

 <details><summary>Vuex client</summary>

 `subscriptionMixin` extends your component:
-* automatically subscribes and unsubscribes during component life cycle, tracks all subscriptions and doesn’t subscribe to channel if another component already subscribed to the same channel
+* automatically subscribes and unsubscribes during the component life cycle, tracks all subscriptions and doesn’t subscribe to channel if another component already subscribed to the same channel
 * watches for `channels` changes
 * adds `isSubscribing` flag